-The famous case of the 'evil' crying boys paintings
+The famous crying boys paintings

 In 1985 a hysteria started to roll through London.
 Strange fires would burn down houses and when fire fighters got to the scene to put the fires out, all remains were a smouldering mess.
-The houses all had one thing in common.
+The houses however all had one thing in common.
 Within this smouldering mess, one item seemed to remain intact.
 A painting of a crying boy.
 Where did these paintings comes from?
 Were they causing the fires?
 Why did they survive?

 The ‘Crying Boys’ is a series of paintings that were created by painter Bruno Amadio.
 The paintings were made for tourists in Venice and represented all of the children that were orphaned during World War 2.
 There were rumoured to be around 65 different versions of the crying boy painting (including a crying girl).
 A few of these prints were picked up by London for mass production and around 50,000 copies were sold at a cheap price at local supermarkets and department stores.